sagaofpls/sagaofpls.github.io/chapters/chapter-10-assessment.md

 # Critical Review

-The lack of initial interest and attention that H-Wold's PLS Path Modeling framework suffered, were not an issue for S-Wold PLS Regression proposals.
+In the previous chapters I've tried to provide a comprehensive account of the many events that have shaped the evolution of PLS methods.
+However, they are not enough to have a complete understanding of the status PLS methods reached at the end of last century.
+The lack of initial interest and attention that Herman's PLS Path Modeling framework suffered, was not an issue for Svante's PLS Regression proposals.
+No one can deny the overwhelming popularity that PLS Regression-related techniques have over PLS Path Modeling approaches.
+Likewise, no one argues that LISREL and covariance-based SEM approaches are also better known than SEM-PLS.

-Herman Wold's legacy is astounding and remarkable.
+For better or worse, Herman's PLS framework has occupied an awkward place in the multivariate data analysis spectrum.
+His legacy is astounding and remarkable.
 But it was packaged in his very particular idiosyncratic style.
-It's important to discuss several considerations.
-I will present Herman's philosophy.
-I will also provide my personal assessment of some of the crucial factors that determined the destiny of PLS methods in general.
+However, there have been very few attempts to clarify this situation in the related literature.
+Consequently, I think it's important to provide a critical review that allows us scatter the fog that has impeded a clearer panaroma.
+In this chapter, I want to provide my personal assessment of some of the crucial factors that determined the destiny of PLS methods in general, and PLS-PM in particular.
+I will focus on the following points:

-A key factor was the area of application where they were the pioneers.
-S-Wold even coined the term Chemometrics and he started the renowned journal Chemometrics.
-Together with Laboratory and Intelligent Systems, would turn out to be the self-reasurring channel of communication for their discipline---something that Herman Wold never had.
-Among the more than 20+ PLS-PM publications of H-Wold, none of them was in one the prestigious journals like Psychometrika (of academic mass distribution), and there was never a textbook.

-Analyzed Points:

 - Software availability
 - Presentation and notation formats